Wow! This was intense! We have gone through all the basics of the Graql. Let us review them with a few extra exercises.

 Exercise 3: Insert queries

-Add to the knowledge base a new bond named “MyAwesomeBond” issued by at least 3 companies.
+Add a new bond named “MyAwesomeBond” to the knowledge graph.
+It should be issued by at least three different companies.

-Check in the graph visualiser that the bond has been correctly added and double click on it to show which companies it is connected to.
+Check in the graph visualiser that the bond has been correctly added.
+Double click it to show which companies it is connected to.

 Exercise 4: Delete queries

-Delete from the knowledge base the bond you have inserted in Exercise 3.
+Delete the bond you have inserted in Exercise 3 from the knowledge graph.

 Exercise 5: Ask

-Write a query that tells you whether a country named “Burundi” is in the knowledge base.
+Write a query that tells you whether a country named “Burundi” is in the knowledge graph.

 Exercise 6: Statistics